nag2mani/ReportingEngine-for-LargeData/README.md

 ---

-**Built with ❤️ by Nagmani using NestJS, TypeScript, PostgreSQL, and Redis**
+**Built with ❤️ by Nagmani & CursorAI Using NestJS, TypeScript, PostgreSQL, and Redis**